rodSiry/bagarreIO/README.md

 # bagarre IO

-_Solve violence first, then solve anything else with violence._
+_Solve violence, then solve anything else with violence._

 **bagarreIO** is a library that provides carefully designed environments to train and compare humanoid AI agents on the challenging task of **1v1 close combat**.